-The perseverancia structure contains oxides and carbonates including cerussite, cerargyrite, smithsonite and haematite.
+The perseverancia structure contains oxides and carbonates, including cerussite, cerargyrite, smithsonite and haematite.
 Sulphide ore is found at the deepest level of the structure along with galena, sphalerite, argentite and a gangue of quartz and calcite.

-First phase of production at the Del Toro mine started in April 2013.
+The first phase of production at the Del Toro mine started in April 2013.
 The mine produced 2.7 million ounces (Moz) of silver equivalent in 2014.

 Underground techniques are being used to extract the metals from Del Toro.
 Drilling and blasting are being carried out by using drills, aluminium nitrate and fuel oil (ANFO) explosives, respectively.

 Trackless diesel-powered mining equipment, including load haul front-end loaders, dump trucks and electro-hydraulic drill jumbos, will be used to perform the mining operations.